-Net cash generated from financing activities during the year ended April 30, 2023 was \$9.2 million compared to \$85.1 million in the previous fiscal year.
-During the year ended April 30, 2023, the Company received \$14.2 million from ATM Shares sold under the ATM Program, and made a net repayment of margin loan and related interest for a total of \$5.5 million.
+Net cash generated from financing activities during the year ended April 30, 2024 was \$66.6 million, compared to \$9.2 million in the previous fiscal year.
+During the year ended April 30, 2024, the Company received \$3.4 million from ATM Shares sold and \$67 million from the Common Shares sold in the public offerings in October 2023 and February 2024.
+In addition, the Company received proceeds of \$5.9 million from the exercise of common share purchase warrants and repaid the BMO Credit Facility in full for \$9.7 million.